techquest/isw-payment-sdk-ios/README.md

 * Close the **Xcode** project

-* Open Terminal and navigate to the directory that contains your project by using cd command
+* Open Terminal and navigate to the directory that contains your project by using the **cd** command

   ```terminal
   $ cd ~/Path/To/Folder/Containing/YourProject